Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Camden and are not the council.
 About us

-120-136 Camley Street (Site A), London NC1 4PG
+120-136 Camley Street (Site A)

-3-30 Cedar Way (Site B), London NC1 4PD
+3-30 Cedar Way (Site B)

-9-12 New College Parade, London NW3 5EX
+9-12 New College Parade

-The final planning application scheduled for discussion was for 9-12 New College Parade, involving the demolition of existing retail units and ancillary offices (Class E) with part retention of the existing façade and basement, extension of the existing basement, and the erection of a five-storey plus basement hotel (Class C1).
-Updates to the document references and paragraph 1.2 of the report were noted.
-Deputation requests were received from Bella Buffini on behalf of residents of 39 College Crescent and New College Court, who expressed concerns about overdevelopment, loss of daylight, privacy, and the lack of housing provision.
+The meeting was scheduled to consider a proposal for the demolition of existing retail units and ancillary offices (Class E) at 9-12 New College Parade, with part retention of the existing facade and basement.
+This would be followed by the extension of the existing basement and the erection of a five-storey plus basement hotel (Class C1).
+Updates to document references and paragraph 1.2 of the report were to be noted, as these amendments did not affect the officer's recommendation.
+Deputation requests were received from Bella Buffini on behalf of local residents, speaking against the application.

 Attendees